-Heritage trails consist of guided visits of the National Monuments and heritage buildings located in the surroundings of the Aapravasi Ghat World Heritage Site.
-The heritage trails provide an overview of key moments in Mauritian History.
+Heritage trails consist of guided visits of National Monuments and heritage buildings located in the surroundings of the Aapravasi Ghat World Heritage Site.
+The heritage trails provide an overview of key moments in Mauritian History

 Heritage trails are available on request and booking on 217 7770.
 The guided visit is for groups of maximum 20 people.